-One requirement of the MS Statistics degree at SJSU is the completion of either a project or an internship.
+One requirement of the MS Statistics degree at SJSU is the completion of either a CAMCOS project (Math 203), a research project (Math 298), or an internship (Math 298i).

-A CAMCOS projectTogether with a small group of other students and a faculty member you will work on a research problem posed by an industry sponsor for the duration of a semester.
-See examples of past CAMCOS projects and a list of previous sponsors on the CAMCOS website.
+CAMCOS projectTogether with a faculty advisor, a small group of students works on a research problem posed by an industry sponsor for the duration of a semester.
+See examples of past CAMCOS projects and a list of previous industry sponsors on the CAMCOS website.

-An approved internshipTo satisfy the program requirement through an internship, the student needs to identify an internship of at least 150 hours that is appropriate for the program (i.e., is relevant to a statistics degree).
+Approved internshipTo satisfy the program requirement through an internship, the student needs to identify an internship of at least 150 hours that is appropriate for the program (i.e., the work to be performed needs to be relevant to an advanced statistics degree).
 A written report and an oral presentation is required from all interns.
-The intern's supervisor should send a short evaluation of the intern's work directly to Dr. Bremer.
+The intern's supervisor should send a short evaluation of the intern's work directly to the internship coordinator.

 - CAMCOS projects are announced (via e-mail) towards the end of the semester before the semester in which the project will take place.
 Participation in CAMCOS is via application only.
 To apply please download the application form and send your completed application to the CAMCOS director (Dr. Simic).
 Applications are usually due in December (for spring) and in May (for fall).
 If you are selected for a project, the project faculty supervisor will provide you with an add code for Math 203.

 - Internship: If you have identified a suitable internship, fill out the internship approval form and send it to Dr. Bremer for signature.
-You will need to indicate on this form whether
+You need to identify a supervisor/mentor

-you hand in your form.
-The completed internship approval form is due before the last
+form (signed by you and your internship supervisor) is due before the last day to

-day to add a class in the semester in which you plan to take the internship.
-If your
+add a class in the semester in which you plan to take the internship.
+If your internship

-internship is approved, the internship coordinator or your faculty supervisor will
+is approved, the internship coordinator or your faculty supervisor will provide you

 International students need to obtain CPT (curricular practical training) permission before they receive work authorization on their visa.
 This process may take several weeks.
 Plan ahead accordingly.